 Figure 4.
-Neighbouring bores within a 2 km radius of the Anton Matthews property.
+Neighbouring bores within 2 km radius.

 3.3 Relevant Statutory Documents

 3.3.1 Section 104(1)(b) of the RMA

 Schedule 4 of the RMA requires that when applying for a resource consent for any activity an assessment of activities against the matters in any relevant provisions of a statutory document referred to in s104(1)(b) of the RMA must be provided.
 These matters are described below and Section 6 provides an assessment against the relevant documents.